Pahari painting

 Pahari painting (lit. 'a painting from the mountainous regions, pahar meaning a mountain in Hindi') is an umbrella term used for a form of Indian painting, done mostly in miniature forms, originating from the lower Himalayan hill kingdoms of North India, during the early 17th to mid 19th century, notably Basohli, Mankot, Nurpur, Chamba, Kangra, Guler, Mandi and Garhwal.
+The oldest and still active painter lineage in the region belongs to the Gujarati Manikanth family of Chamba, whose arrival traces back to 1589 during the reign of Raja Balbhadra Varman, as documented by V. C. Ohri in his 1991 study.

 Nainsukh was a famous master of the mid-18th century, followed by his family workshop for another two generations.
 The central theme of Pahari painting is depiction of eternal love of the Hindu deities Radha and Krishna.
 A distinct lyricism, spontaneous rhythm, softness, minute intricate details of composition, and intense perception and portrayal of human emotions and physical features distinguish the Pahari miniatures from the other miniature schools like Deccan, Mughal and Rajasthani-Rajput.